avian2/gimp-plugin-onion-layers/README.md

 # GIMP onion layers plug-in

 Onion layers is a plug-in for the [GIMP](https://www.gimp.org/) drawing program.
-It provides some convenient shortcuts for switching between frames when making hand-drawn animations.
-It uses the concept sometimes called *onion layering*, where the frame you are currently working on is overlaid with the previous and next frames to aid in drawing.
+It provides some convenient shortcuts for moving up and down the stack of frames when making hand-drawn animations, as well as some other useful functions.
+It's based on the concept called *onion layering*, where the frame you are currently working on is overlaid with the previous and next frames to aid in drawing.

 ![](figures/example.png)

 Currently it provides the following functions that can be assigned to keyboard
 shortcuts:

- *  Switch to previous/next frame, showing neighboring frames with reduced opacity.
+ *  Switch to next/previous frame, optionally showing some neighboring frames.
- *  Switch to previous/next frame and show only that frame.
+ *  Cycle through showing no neighboring frames, only next frame, only previous frame, or both next and previous frames.
  *  Show all frames will full opacity.

+Some other useful functions when drawing animations where each frame consists of multiple layers are also included:

+ *  Copy a layer to all frames.
+ *  Add a new frame, taking the layers in the current one as a template.

 ## Installation